vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 achievement.
 He could never subscribe to the theory of " learning to swim on land."

-With the commencement of the anti-Partition agita- tion, Mr. Tilak emerges from his life of Provincial Leadership and becomes the leader of the " Newborn ** Nationalist Party in India.
+With the commencement of the anti-Partition agita###tion, Mr. Tilak emerges from his life of Provincial Leadership and becomes the leader of the " Newborn ** Nationalist Party in India.
 Till IQ05, our public life could hardly be said to have been National.
 The Press